Minimal area of Finsler disks with minimizing geodesics: Introduction

+Finally, Section~\ref{sec:regularity} is an appendix where we show that on a Finsler surface with boundary, distance-realizing curves are $C^1$. \\

-{\it Acknowledgment.} The first author thanks the Laboratoire d'Analyse et de Math\'ematiques Appliqu\'ees (LAMA) at the Universit\'e Gustave Eiffel and the Groupe Troyanov at the \'Ecole Polythechnique F\'ed\'erale de Lausanne for hosting him as a postdoc while this work was done.
+{\it Acknowledgment.} The first author thanks the Laboratoire d'analyse et de math\'ematiques appliqu\'ees at the Universit\'e Gustave Eiffel/Universit\'e Paris Est Cr\'eteil and the Groupe Troyanov at the \'Ecole Polythechnique F\'ed\'erale de Lausanne for hosting him as a postdoc while this work was done.
 The second author would like to thank the Fields Institute and the Department of Mathematics at the University of Toronto, where part of this work was accomplished, for their hospitality.
+The authors thank the referees for their comments, which helped improve the exposition.